-Infiltration is the process by which surface water enters into the subsurface.
+Infiltration is the process by which surface water enters the subsurface.
 Infiltration is further defined in the text titled Groundwater3 (Freeze and Cherry) as "the entry into soil of water made available at the ground surface, together with the associated flow away from the ground surface within the unsaturated zone."
 EPA additionally states that infiltration is how "water applied to the soil surface through rainfall and irrigation events subsequently enters the soil" and that "this term can be used in the estimation of water available for downward percolation.4

 Based on these and other technical definitions of infiltration, to meet the performance standard, the engineered final cover system must control, minimize, or eliminate, to the maximum extent feasible, the vertical migration of water from the surface into the underlying CCR.
-This performance standard does not address lateral movement of water in the subsurface because lateral movement is not considered infiltration.
+This performance standard does not address lateral movement of water in the subsurface, as that lateral movement is not considered infiltration.

 The control and minimization of infiltration in the post-closure state of the unit is achieved by the final grading configuration and the installation of the final cover system.
-The closure method for Combined Unit AP-3/4 consists of consolidation and closure in place of CCR.
-The design of the final cover system of Combined Unit AP-3/4 was prepared following the requirements outlined in §257.102(d), including the final cover system requirements of §257.102(d)(3), as summarized above in Section I.B.
+The closure method for AP-1 consists of consolidation and closure in place of CCR, and will be enhanced by the installation of the subsurface perimeter barrier wall as an AEM.
+The design of the final cover system of AP-1 was prepared following the requirements outlined in §257.102(d), including the final cover system requirements of §257.102(d)(3), as summarized above in Section I.B.

-The final cover system engineering design is outlined in detail in the Engineering Report submitted with the Permit Application for Combined Unit AP-3/4.
+The final cover system engineering design is outlined in detail in the Engineering Report Revision 01 (February 2022) submitted to GA EPD as part of the Permit Application for AP-1.
 The final cover system includes measures to prevent infiltration, serve as a stable containment system under post-closure conditions, and to prevent releases of CCR.
-Specifically, ClosureTurf[TM], a cover system consisting of an engineered combination of a flexible membrane liner and synthetic turf, was designed and is being utilized as the final cover system for Combined Unit AP-3/4 to control, minimize, or eliminate to the maximum extent feasible infiltration (from, e.g., precipitation) into the unit.
-In addition, final slopes of the closure are engineered for long term stability and drainage, with 3% grades across the top deck of the unit, and maximum 4H:1V slopes in CCR placement areas.
+Specifically, ClosureTurf[®], a cover system consisting of an engineered combination of a flexible membrane liner and synthetic turf, was designed and is being utilized as the final cover system for AP-1 to control, minimize, or eliminate to the maximum extent feasible infiltration (from, e.g., precipitation) into the unit.
+In addition, final slopes of the closure are engineered for long term stability and drainage across the top deck of the unit, and maximum 4H:1V slopes are used in CCR placement areas.